Updated May 10, 2023

 - Cover a medical emergency

 Personal loans with high-interest rates meet most of the criteria for bad debt.
 They are costly and can damage your financial health if mismanaged.
 It’s generally not a good idea to take out high-interest personal loans for non-essential spending like vacations or new clothing.

-- A high-interest loan with a short term, and monthly payments than you can afford could be a viable option for big-ticket essentials like car or appliance repairs.
+- A high-interest loan with short-term, monthly payments than you can afford could be a viable option for big-ticket essentials like car or appliance repairs.

 Struggling with Debt?

 If you have fallen behind on paying back your debt, good or bad, you should consider your debt relief options.
 Speaking with Accredited Debt Relief can help.
 Call for a free consultation and speak with our specialists to discuss your options.